-For homes that have been destroyed or have major/severe damages (as determined by either a FEMA designation or has a damage which meets the Territory's threshold for substantial damage), and for which repair is not a feasible option, will be reconstructed with the standard priced model house of equal number of bedrooms, if it is determined that rehabilitation is not feasible given the program cap.
+Homes that have been destroyed or have major/severe damages (as determined by either a FEMA designation or has a damage which meets the Territory's threshold for substantial damage), and cannot be repaired given the program cap, will be reconstructed with the standard priced model house of an equal number of bedrooms.

-For homes that experienced major/sever damages as determined by either a FEMA designation OR has damage which meets the major/severe damage that FEMA has defined and requires Rehabilitation, the ECR will identify quantities and scope of work required to repair or replace storm-damage items and to bring the remainder of the structure/site to compliance with applicable Housing Rehabilitation Standards.
+For homes that experienced damages, and requires Rehabilitation, the ECR will identify quantities and scope of work required to repair or replace storm-damage items and to bring the remainder of the structure/site to compliance with applicable Housing Rehabilitation Standards.

-9.11.1 Feasibility Reconsiderations
+9.3.1: Feasibility Reconsiderations